-If you want to create a song structure, save several presets that make up the song, assign them to consecutive slots in the MIDI Control Center, and load the newly sorted presets back into the MicroFreak.
+♪ Freaky idea: To create a song structure, save several presets that make up the song, assign them to consecutive slots in the MIDI Control Center, and load the newly sorted presets back into the MicroFreak.

 5.1.
 Control Signals

 The Matrix is the place where you connect the control signals from the various modules on the MicroFreak together.
 Control signals differ from audio signals in that they are much slower and are uniquely suited for control.